shivanshu-semwal/blog/_posts/2021-06-03-thumbnails-in-linux.md

 layout: post
 tags:
   - linux
+description: How to use custom thumbnailer in pcmanfm-qt file manager.
 ---

 Thumbnails are essential part of a file manager, especially if you have huge amount of images, and ebooks.